MikeEmmett/InvokeAI/README.md

-# This is being remade to work with 5.5.0+ See that file for current progress.
+# This has been remade for the latest versions it is a complete rebuild your files will not follow between versions.

 ## InvokeAI

 ### A Google Colab / InvokeAI project <br>
 This is a tool to use Google colab (https://colab.research.google.com) to run the AI image generation tool: InvokeAI (https://invoke-ai.github.io/InvokeAI/). <br>
 This automatically builds itself and can import custom models, It can use to Google drive to save your images. <br>
-This is built with V4+ in mind but may work with older versions if for some reason you want to use them. <br> <br>
+This is built with V5.6.0+ in mind.
+It does not support versions older then 5.5.0 <br> <br>

 ---